Chem4Word/Version2/README.md

-# Version2
+# Introduction
-Version 2 of Chem4Word - A Chemistry Add-In for Microsoft Word
+This project is Version 2 of the Chemistry for Word Add-In

-This version is now obsolete, please use V3.0
+This version is now obsolete, please use V3.2